 Turn natural-language lab protocols into Opentrons scripts with citations for every extracted value.

-Writing OT-2 protocols by hand means translating an experiment into Python, well by well.
-This makes it a review job instead — every value the model picked comes with a citation back to your words.
+Writing OT-2 protocols by hand means translating an experiment into Python, well by well. nl2protocol turns that into a review job.
+Every value the model picked is cited back to the words you wrote, so you check the citations instead of writing the code.

-Hover the marked phrases.
-Every value in the spec carries a citation like that — that’s the point.
+Hover the marked phrases above to see where each one came from.
+Every value in the generated spec carries a citation like that.

 pipeline stages